A delicious, thick and creamy recipe!

 - 1 cup (250 mL) shelled small (but not cocktail sized) frozen shrimp (optional)

-- 1 – 11oz/320g can frozen lobster meat, thawed (available at most grocery stores)
+- 1 can (11 ounces/320 grams) frozen lobster meat, thawed (available at most grocery stores)

 - Heat 2 tablespoons (30 mL) butter in a large pot over medium heat.